top of page

 Dr. Erin Richman

-Erin L. Richman, Ph.D., MBA transforms universities.
-As Associate Vice President of Student Success at the University of North Florida, she has redefined what student success looks like at a public institution — founding an experiential learning graduation requirement from scratch, building the systems and people that drove three consecutive years of record-breaking retention and transfer graduation rates, and proving that bold institutional bets on students pay off.
+Erin L. Richman, Ph.D., MBA leads enterprise strategy and system design to transform the student experience at scale.
+As Associate Vice President of Student Success at the University of North Florida, she has redefined what student success looks like at a large public research institution — founding an experiential learning graduation requirement from scratch, building the systems, analytics, and people that drove three consecutive years of record-breaking retention and transfer graduation rates, and proving that bold institutional bets on the student experience pay off.

-Dr. Richman is a nationally recognized higher education leader, developmental psychologist, and student success innovator.
+Dr. Erin Richman is a nationally recognized higher education leader who designs and leads enterprise systems that transform the student experience at scale.

-A native Floridian and first-generation college graduate herself, Dr. Richman earned her Ph.D. and M.S. in Developmental Psychology from the University of Georgia and her M.B.A. from the University of Florida's Warrington College of Business.
-Her research on self-concept development, adolescent achievement motivation, and women's identity formation has accumulated 475+ scholarly citations.
+She holds a Ph.D. and M.S. in Developmental Psychology from the University of Georgia and an MBA from the University of Florida Warrington College of Business.
+Her research on human development and achievement motivation has been cited more than 475 times.

 bottom of page